top of page

 HeadShot_Experimental.jpg

-I was born and raised in Brooklyn, NY, attended The High School of Art & Design in Manhattan, graduating in 1964.
+I was born and raised in Brooklyn, NY, and attended The High School of Art & Design in Manhattan, graduating in 1964.
 Continuing my art education at the School of Visual Arts while working as a full-time commercial artist in small advertising agencies around New York City.

 I began a serious pursuit of painting in 1970, Simultaneously developing my career as a book designer and art director for educational publishers.
 "A single grade school event by a dedicated and caring teacher (Ms. Breslin) set my life on a path in art.
 Ms. Breslin recognized my artistic ability and helped me find a meaningful place in the school by assigning me to create elaborate blackboard chalk drawings for all the school events and holidays.
 This simple, thoughtful act helped my self-esteem and set my life's path in art.
-She suggested that I apply to the High School of Art and Design in ManhattanThat school was a revelation – it valued something at which I was innately good – creating art.
+She suggested that I apply to the High School of Art and Design in Manhattan.
+That school was a revelation – it valued something I was innately good at – creating art.
 It was a place to explore various art disciplines: photography, watercolor, sculpture, graphics, advertising, drawing, and painting.
 By the third year, I was required to choose between fine art or a commercial art focus.
 Although my real love was fine art, I had to find a way of earning a living, so I chose commercial art.
-However, I have never given up my love of fine art and painting's self-expression throughout my life.
+However, I have never given up my love of fine art and painting self-expression throughout my life.
 To be candid, during those last two years, I skipped as many academic classes as possible to sit in on unassigned painting classes taught by Tom Wesselman.

 While earning a living in the graphic arts business, I continued developing drawing and painting skills.
-I drew and painted on evenings and weekends visited galleries and museums in Manhattan at every opportunity.
-In addition, I was fortunate enough to take studio-painting classes with John Gundelfinger at the School of Visual Arts in NYC.
+I drew and painted on evenings and weekends and visited galleries and museums in Manhattan at every opportunity.
+In addition, I was fortunate enough to take studio painting classes with John Gundelfinger at the School of Visual Arts in NYC.
 In this way, I balanced painting and graphics and developed sufficient skills to obtain commissions, have my work exhibited, and win awards as an art director.

 NewOrleans-PresavationBand_Ed.jpg

-The Preservation Band of New Orleans and Edward Burke at the Paramount theater in Peekskill, NY
+The Preservation Band of New Orleans and Edward Burke at the Paramount theater in Peekskill, NY.

 bottom of page